The Ultimate Locations in Spain For Digital Nomads and Remote Workers

 - Year-round good weather: Barcelona’s year-round climes are comfortable and temperate, with mid-summer temperatures hitting highs of 34°C and winter averages sitting at around 16°C. It can get pretty humid in Barcelona, but temperatures are never too lofty or too low.

 Valencia is sort of like a budget Barcelona.
-If you want the same atmosphere and energy as Barcelona but you’re low on cash, a serviced apartment in Valencia is an excellent choice.
+If you want the same atmosphere and energy as Barcelona but you’re low on cash, a furnished apartment in Valencia is an excellent choice.
 Valencia is bigger than you think, but it feels smaller than its dimensions should – it’s a paradox in city form.
 Here are the best things about being a digital nomad in Valencia:

 - It’s rapidly emerging as Spain’s next top nomadic spot: Valencia is the new big player in Spain’s digital nomad landscape.
 If you fancy yourself as a curve-beating nomadic pioneer, get here now.